 Paraparaumu Beach School values its opportunities to report to parents on children’s progress and has an “open door” policy for parents to view programmes.
-The school has an ongoing ‘Reporting to Parents/Caregivers’ programme, the details of which are published throughout each year (see newsletters).
+The school has an ongoing ‘Reporting to Parents/Caregivers’ programme as outlined below.
 A number of formal opportunities are arranged during the year for dialogue to take place.
 These are:

 - Individual Reporting: Parent/Teacher Conferences February.

 - Reporting for students in Years 0-2 occurs throughout the school year via ‘See Saw’ – please download this platform

 - Reporting for students in Years 3-8 occurs throughout the school year via our parent portal, under the “Learning Space” icon (Students and Staff often refer to this tool by its other name SPOTLIGHT).

 The parent portal is a one stop shop for parents and the school.
 It enables parents to access their child’s: